chrishsu/networks-p2/readme.txt

 Upon receiving a WHOHAS request, the peer checks for the chunks and returns an IHAVE response on its UDP port.

+FINAL SUBMISSION:

+Receiver side:
+Upon getting a GET request, we create a linked list with every chunk that we want to download.